CS601-F21/project3-caracao718/README.md

 ### Unit Tests

 Unit tests will test one method.
 It is not required that you have unit tests for every method you implement, however methods that perform complex processing or logic should have one or more associated unit tests.
-As an example, you may have a method that parses an HTTP request to validate that it has a correct format, valid method, etc. You should implement several unit tests to confirm that the method works correctly when the request is valid and in all scenarios when it is invalid.
+As an example, you may have a method that parses an HTTP httpRequest to validate that it has a correct format, valid method, etc. You should implement several unit tests to confirm that the method works correctly when the httpRequest is valid and in all scenarios when it is invalid.

 ### Integration Tests

 Integration tests generally test a path of execution through your program.
-You may, for example, have a handler that takes as input a request and then calls another method to post to to Slack.
-In this case, you could use a *mock request object* and test that passing that mock object to your handler results in a correct post to Slack.
+You may, for example, have a handler that takes as input a httpRequest and then calls another method to post to to Slack.
+In this case, you could use a *mock httpRequest object* and test that passing that mock object to your handler results in a correct post to Slack.

 ### System Tests

 System tests will test the end-to-end execution of your program.
-A system test would use a client program to make a request (valid or invalid) of your deployed framework and verify that the response is correct.
+A system test would use a client program to make a httpRequest (valid or invalid) of your deployed framework and verify that the response is correct.

 ## Other Advice
 1. You may limit the size of the `InvertedIndex` used in Part 2 to 10,000 records.